meherkumarayush-ship-it/Projects/Student_Performance_Prediction/README.md

 # Student Performance Predictor

 A machine learning web application that predicts student performance based on academic and personal factors.
-Built with **Python, Flask, Streamlit, HTML/CSS/JS**, and integrated with a trained ML model.
+Built with **Python, Flask, HTML/CSS/JS**, and integrated with a trained ML model.

 ---